columnflow.inference

 bool

-add_parameter(*args, process=None, category=None, **kwargs)[source]#
+add_parameter(*args, process=None, category=None, category_match_mode=<built-in function any>, process_match_mode=<built-in function any>, group=None, **kwargs)[source]#

-Adds a new parameter to all categories and processes whose names match category and process, with all args and kwargs used to create the structured parameter dictionary via parameter_spec().
+Adds a parameter to all categories and processes whose names match category and process, with all args and kwargs used to create the structured parameter dictionary via parameter_spec().
 Both process and category can be a string, a pattern, or sequence of them.

 If a parameter with the same name already exists in one of the processes throughout the categories, an exception is raised.